dags-/Template/README.md

 // prints "Hello World!"
 template.apply(context, System.out);
 ```
-_The context object is just a Map<String, Object>.
-We can use any object for rendering provided the expected getters are accessible_
+_The context object is just a Map<String, Object>_
+_We can use any object for rendering providing the expected getters are accessible._

 #### Nested value rendering:
 ```